 What is the most rewarding thing about your role?

-I love to see children aim high, and to distinguish themselves through excellence.
+I love to see children aim high and distinguish themselves through excellence.

 It is incredibly rewarding to see a student strive for this and understand the requirements of excellence and the effort it requires.
-The joy on a student’s face when they begin to reap the fruits of their labour in lessons, performance or ensemble, is heart-melting.
-As the teacher, I see the metacognitive strategies of goal setting, self-evaluation and reflection they are developing in their violin practise.
-These acts of commitment, perseverance and resolution are needed to become a fine violinist, and it’s what builds character.
+The joy on students’ faces when they reap the fruits of their labor in lessons, performances, or ensemble, is heart-melting.
+As the teacher, I see the metacognitive strategies of goal setting, self-evaluation, and reflection they are developing in their violin practise.
+These acts of commitment, perseverance, and resolution are needed to become a fine violinist, and it’s what builds character.
 As Christians, we believe we are building characters for eternity, and it is this building of character that is perhaps the most rewarding thing about my role.

 What are you looking forward to?

-I look forward to challenging students to give of their very best, to step out of their comfort zones, to believe and trust in their God given talents, to raise the bar higher and higher.
+I look forward to challenging students to give their very best, to step out of their comfort zones, to believe and trust in their God-given talents, and to raise the bar higher and higher.
 And most importantly, I look forward to seeing them use their talents for others, and for the Lord.

 When you’re not teaching, what do you do in your downtime?
 Do you have interests or hobbies?

-Living life, so much fun to be had!
+Living life with my children, family, and friends - there is so much fun to be had!